tanujveera/ReactJS-Learning/Day1/Readme.md

 ## render()

 > createRoot lets you create a root to display React components inside a browser DOM node.
+React Object is rendered to JS.
 > Example:

 ```sh